tusharmishra288/Bank-Customer-Churn-Prediction/README.md

 ## Code and Resources Used

-Python version - 3.8.5
+Python version - 3.8.5 (in runtime.txt)
-Packages: pandas, numpy, scikit-learn, matplotlib, seaborn,plotly, imbalanced-learn, hyperopt,joblib, and streamlit.
+Packages: pandas, numpy, scikit-learn, matplotlib, seaborn, plotly, imbalanced-learn, hyperopt,joblib, and streamlit.
 For Web Framework Requirements: pip install -r requirements.txt Cloud Platform for deployment - Heroku.

 ## Data Cleaning and EDA

-After loading the data, I examined about the nature of features and how they are relevant to target variable and through univariate(histogram for numerical and pie charts for categorical features) and bivariate(scatterplots for defining relation between target and numerical features and pivot tables for defining categorical-target relationships) analysis.
+After loading the data, I examined about the nature of features and how they are relevant to target variable through univariate(histogram for numerical and pie charts for categorical features) and bivariate(scatterplots for defining numerical-target relationships and pivot tables for defining categorical-target relationships) analysis.

 Splitting of data into train and test.